 The rule of lenity requires that the WCA be read so as to ensure that prospective defendants have adequate notice of the nature of the acts that the statute condemns.
 See, e.g., Castillo v.
-United States, 530 U.S. 120, 131 (2000).
-In those cases in which the application of a treaty incorporated by the WCA is unclear, therefore, the rule of lenity requires that the interpretative issue be resolved in the defendant's favor.
+United States, 530 U.S. 120, rule of lenity requires that the interpretative issue be resolved in the defendant's favor.